AidanKammerman/Projects/Mininet Topology Project/README.md

-Here is a brief and basic topology I created in mininet, a network emulator which creates a network of virtual hosts, switches, controllers, and links.
+Here is a topology I created in mininet, a network emulator which creates a network of virtual hosts, switches, controllers, and links.